Robert076/ai-exam/README.md

 Learn the AI exam questions just like you learned the driver's exam questions.
 For my fellow brothers at uni.

 Most logic is taken from Mircea Maierean's cn_exam repo.
-This was just adapted to our AI exam.
+This was just adapted to our AI exam with a few logic improvements.

 ### 🚀 Run the script: